Student Nutrition Services

 - Breakfast is typically served 20-30 minutes before the first morning bell.

 - We work directly with schools to set up Breakfast in the Classroom and other Breakfast After the Bell programs that are supportive, safe, and operationally sustainable.

 - Every day we offer a choice of full entrees, with whole fruit, vegetable sides, and optional milk.
 To receive a free lunch, remember to pick a fruit or vegetable for maximum nutrition!
 Even if you bring lunch from home, grab a free milk, fruit and vegetable to round out your plate!

 - Because all meals are free, SNS is moving away from accepting cash at many schools.
 If you would like to purchase individual items without the complete meal (such as milk or whole fruit), we ask that Parents/Guardians first set up an account at SchoolCafe.com using these instructions.

 - During the school year, the following schools serve our Refresh menu, where meals are prepared and packed in the school’s kitchen by a team of SNS Dining Staff:

 - Early Education Schools (on independent campuses), Ruth Asawa School of the Arts and The Academy at McAteer serve meals prepared at the McAteer Culinary Center.

-- The supper menu offers a balanced meal to students enrolled in an after school program at qualifying schools.
+- The supper menu offers a balanced meal to students after school at qualifying schools.
 Any youth 18 and under can pick up a supper meal, regardless of program enrollment.
 Supper is served during after school programs at the following schools for the 2022-2023 school year: